Codeception/codeception.github.com/_posts/2012-06-19-testing-webservices.markdown

 The other thing worth to mention is new *finalizers* in test scenarios.
 If you need to execute code after test is finished and you don't want to put it in helper use the `$scenario->finilize` method.
 See it's usage example in new [Manual Cleanup](http://codeception.com/docs/08-Data#manual-cleanup) section of Guides.

 This is Codeception 1.0.11.
-Download [new version](http://codeception.com/thanks.html) to run tests or update from old.
+Download [new version](http://codeception.com/thanks.html) to run tests or update

 via PEAR